 How can smoking affect my oral health?

 Most people are now aware that smoking is bad for our health.
-It can cause many different medical problems image001and, in some cases, fatal diseases.
+It can cause many different medical problems and, in some cases, fatal diseases.
 However, many people don’t realise the damage that smoking does to their mouth, gums and teeth.

 Smoking can lead to tooth staining, gum disease, tooth loss and in more severe cases mouth cancer.